MythEclipse/ultimate-asepharyana.tech/.kilocode/rules/rules.md

 # Kilo Code Custom Instructions for apply_diff

-These rules ensure accurate and reliable use of the `apply_diff` tool for code modifications.

 ## Core Rules

 1. **Verifying `SEARCH` block accuracy:** Always compare the `SEARCH` block with the actual file content, including all whitespace and indentation.
 Use the `read_file` tool to confirm before applying changes.